valentinelsra/CovSeq/README.md

   </tr>
 </table>

 I am thankful to all contributors, no matter how they contribute: in ideas, science, code, documentation or otherwise.
-Thanks goes to these people (<a target="_blank" rel="noopener noreferrer" href="https://allcontributors.org/docs/en/emoji-key">emoji key</a>):
+Thanks goes to these people.

-📖 ⚠️ 🔧
 ---

 <h2 id="license" align="center">